benmesander/rvint/README.md

 ################################################################################
-# routine: div1000u WARNING - NO TESTS, 64-BIT PATH UNFINISHED
+# routine: div1000u WARNING - NO TESTS
 #
 # Unsigned fast division by 1000 without using M extension.
 # This routine is 64-bit on 64-bit CPUs and 32-bit on 32-bit CPUs.